Kids & Youth at the hive

 How old must my child be to climb at the Hive?

 You can bring a child of any age to the Hive provided they are supervised sufficiently throughout their sessions.
 The earlier a child starts climbing, the better!
-Youth under age 16 require onsite adult supervision unless granted special exception by a Hive Education Coordinator or Coach.
+Youth under age 16 require onsite adult supervision unless Hive Certified through our free supervision certification program.
+Normal supervision ratios included below.
 Supervision ratios included below.

 If our FAQ doesn’t answer your question, feel free to contact any location to get more information!